flyingnobita/zkvote/README.md

 6. Connect your metamask mobile to the web-app via Wallet Connect.
   - Click connect on the frontend and wait for the wallet connect QR code to pop-up.
   - Scan it on the Metamask mobile app to connect.
-Click connect again to see on the web-app that it's connected.
+Click connect again to see on the signer address that it's connected.

 7. Initiate the voting transaction by clicking on a choice.
 Verify the nonce on Metamask mobile and sign the transaction.